 - On the next screen, you will need to enter that personal reference code you got at the end of the Come to Canada questionnaire.
 Entering the correct code will take you to the e-service application.

-- Here there are four categories of information to validate and submit.
+- On the e-service application, there are four categories of information to validate and submit.
 Some information that you supplied in the Come to Canada questionnaire has already been entered automatically for you.
 Only basic contact and personal details are required for this section, along with information from your passport.

 - Each section must be validated and then saved.

-- Once each section is complete, you can submit your profile for the pool(s).
+- Once each section is complete, you can submit your profile into the pool.